ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 Name and email:

     showcaseform://{"name":"simple2","fields":[{"name":"name","mandatory":"true","label":"Name","description":"Enter your full name"},{"name":"email","mandatory":"true","label":"Email","description":"Enter your email"}]}

+Name fields must be alphanumeric, i.e. no gaps or special characters.

 Note, this feature is enabled on iPad, iPhone, Andrioid, Windows and Chrome App versions of the Showcase Workshop app.